 The tables inside were all occupied with people eating and or sipping espresso drinks while on their notebooks and laptops – KOKO has WIFI – and classic Cafe Culture was clearly in effect.
 But there’s much more to KOKO than coffee alone and that’s the reason I was there.
 To discover the ins and outs of making a Cafe/Catered food outlet work in a highly unlikely location.

 It’s been five years since KOKO opened in Martinez Plaza, just past Wal-Mart, the Storyteller Movie theater and U.S. Banks’s South Side branch.
-A virtual no-man’s land by the looks of the strip of Paseo between town and Ranchos.
+Over this short space of time, they have been able to turn the space into a shop that they can be proud of.
+Regardless of whether they have received the help of something like this jacksonville tenant improvement allowance to renovate their property how they like, or if they managed to finance it by themselves, it is definitely a space they can be proud of.
+However, it is located in an obscure place.
+It is a virtual no-man’s land by the looks of the strip of Paseo between town and Ranchos.
 On both sides of the highway however, are large residential and commercial (office) developments, and clearly KOKO fills a badly needed niche in the area.

 After Bravo and Western Sky Cafe closed, there was little left on that end of town in terms of good coffee paired with grab and go healthy (not fast), food.
 It’s no wonder then that a steady stream of customers came and went as I drank my coffee.

 Dianna arrived promptly and after the usual (Taos style) introductions – “Oh I’ve met you!”
 “Yes, you look familiar.” – She sat down across from me to field my questions.